21-23 January 2018.

 University of Cambridge

-The conference will bring together world-leading scholars as well as early career researchers to discuss multidisciplinary approaches to the investigation of non-egalitarian and egalitarian social relationships in prehistoric hunter-gatherer societies.
-The conference is scheduled to take place between January 21-23, 2018 in Cambridge.
+The conference brought together world-leading scholars as well as early career researchers to discuss multidisciplinary approaches to the investigation of non-egalitarian and egalitarian social relationships in prehistoric hunter-gatherer societies.

 For much of the twentieth century, the emergence of human social inequality was seen as the outcome of the domestication of plants and animals by agricultural communities in relation with the ability to produce food surpluses.
 However, as more evidence becomes available, and advances in theory provide a better appreciation of what social inequality means, questions, methods and master-narratives underwent fundamental changes during the last decade.

 The proposed conference differs from the classic approach of telling Prehistory from the point of view of a directional increase of inequality towards agriculture.
 Instead, it will be non-dogmatical and multidisciplinary in scope and it will explore both social inequality and egalitarianism from different angles by bringing together specialists from different disciplines: archaeology, cultural anthropology & computational modelling.
 The workshop aims to revisit the pre-agricultural record of Europe and further afield in the light of recent advances brought about by cross-cultural studies of extant hunter-gatherer societies, as well as by formal theory and quantitative modelling.

 It seeks to identify and interpret the archaeological correlates of variable expressions of social inequality, and to adapt and refine theoretical ideas on the ecological conditions and socio-economic factors underlying the emergence of social inequality, hierarchy and leadership, or alternatively,